 AMA supports MBS Review Taskforce

-The AMA welcomes the Government’s Review of the Medicare Benefits Schedule (MBS) and the establishment of the Primary Health Care Advisory Group but Government’s desire to find Budget savings is a continuing frustration.
+The AMA has welcomed the Government’s Review of the Medicare Benefits Schedule (MBS) and the establishment of the Primary Health Care Advisory Group but Government’s desire to find Budget savings is a continuing frustration.

 The MBS Review Taskforce will be headed by Bruce Robinson, the Dean of Sydney Medical School at the University of Sydney.
 Former AMA President, Dr Steve Hambleton will lead the Primary Health Care Advisory Group.

 AMA President, A/Prof Brian Owler said it is important the MBS represents and promotes high quality contemporary medicine and the AMA will work with Government to make Medicare more efficient and to improve the delivery of primary care services.